gardener/gardener/docs/deployment/configuring_logging.md

           ...
 ```

-# additional egress ipBlock for allow-fluentbit networkpolicy
+# additional egress IPBlock for allow-fluentbit NetworkPolicy

-The optional setting under `logging.fluentBit.additionalEgressIpBlock` add additional egress ipBlock to `allow-fluentbit` networkpolicy to forward logs to a central system.
+The optional setting under `logging.fluentBit.networkPolicy.additionalEgressIPBlocks` add additional egress IPBlock to `allow-fluentbit` NetworkPolicy to forward logs to a central system.

 ```yaml
 logging: